CSanchez486/edit-that-text/Assets/HW_README.md

 * Satisfies all of the above acceptance criteria plus the following:

-  * Uses IndexedDB to create an object store and includes both GET and PUT methods
+  * Uses IndexedDB to create an object store and includes both GET and PUT methods - DONE

   * The application works without an internet connection